vekatze/neut/book/src/overview.md

 - 🌟 Static memory management (i.e. no explicit malloc/free, no GC)
 - 🌟 Both of the above come without extra annotations to the type system

-If you need more on its background motivation, see [the Chapter 2 (What Ignited This Language)](./what-ignited-this-language.md).

 ---

 You might also find the module (package) management system of Neut interesting. *It distinguishes modules using the checksum of a tarball*, and defines module identity using semantic version.
 This is actually not the main point of Neut (and I'm ready to retract it immediately if I found a critical flaw), but still might be of interest.
 For more, see [the Section 4.3 (Namespaces and Modules)](./namespaces-and-modules.md).